appdev-lessons/building-your-own-idea/content.md

 ## Deliverables
 Ultimately, you will submit:
 <!-- TODO: link to lessons -->
-- Screencast Demo Video 🎬
+- Screencast Demo Video
-- Functional Specification 📝
+- Functional Specification
-- GitHub Repository URL 🔗 📦
+- GitHub Repository URL
-- Project URL 🌐
+- Deployed Project URL
-- Slides 🖼️
+- Presentation Slides

 ## Requests for Projects (RFP)
 We created [https://rfp.dpi.dev/](https://rfp.dpi.dev/) to help closely align your project with industry trends and employer expectations.
 Please read through to get an idea for the types of projects we're looking for.
 I highly encourage you to build a project that fits within these categories (or similar).
 If not, please chat with an instructor or assistant and we can work something out.

 <!-- TODO: question to verify you read the rfp -->
+- Did you read through [https://rfp.dpi.dev/](https://rfp.dpi.dev/) to get a sense of the project ideas we're looking ofr?
+- Yes
+  - Great!
+- No
+  - Please read through [https://rfp.dpi.dev/](https://rfp.dpi.dev/) before continuing.
+{: .choose_best #rfp_confirmation title="Read through the Requests for Projects" points="1" answer="1"}

 <!-- TODO: How to think about project ideas -->

+---

+- Approximately how long (in minutes) did this lesson take you to complete?
+{: .free_text_number #time_taken title="Time taken" points="1" answer="any"}